The Gregorian Schola of Sydney was founded in 1989 by Rev. William Whittle

 All ages, including High School students, are welcome.

-and for those unfamiliar or unpracticed in Gregorian Chant
+For those unfamiliar or unpracticed in Gregorian Chant

 there is additional support from the more experienced members of the group.

-In terms of commitment, we generally operate in a cycle of four practices to prepare for each Mass or Vespers
+In terms of commitment, we generally operate in a cycle of four practices

-which number around six per annum.
+to prepare for each Mass or Vespers which number around six per annum.

 This enables people to fit particular cycles into their schedules.